boldare/xsolve-associate/README.md

 }
 ```

-Now let's assume we have some instances of `Foo` class in `$foos` array and some
+Now let's assume we have some instances of `Foo` class in `$foos` array
-associated objects:
+as well as some associated objects:

 ```php
 <?php